Master of Arts in Teaching: Curriculum Requirements

 - Transfer credits: A minimum of 42 credits must be completed at SAIC.
 Up to six hours of transfer credits may be requested at the time of application and are subject to approval at that time only.
 No transfer credit will be permitted after admission.

-- Teacher candidates must pass three Illinois Licensure Testing System tests to qualify for licensure:
+- Teacher candidates must pass three Illinois Licensure Testing System (ILTS) tests and the edTPA clinical practice assessment to qualify for licensure.
+The three required ILTS tests are:

 - Visual Arts Content Area Test—taken and passed before pre-clinical fieldwork

-- K–12 Assessment of Professional Teaching test—taken and passed before obtaining the teaching license.
+- Pre-K through 12 Assessment of Professional Teaching test—taken and passed before obtaining the teaching license

 - Thesis presentation: All MAT candidates are required to publicly present their completed thesis project to a thesis advisory committee in order to graduate.

 - Full-time status minimum requirement: 12 credit hours